General information

 Reasonable accommodations

-The College of Pharmacy is committed to providing appropriate assistance to help pharmacy students succeed in the program.
-Some skills may be achieved with reasonable accommodation for pharmacy students with a documented disability.
-Where necessary, reference should be made to the Accessibility Policy and Procedure.
 All accommodations must be approved through Student Accessibility Services.
-Students who anticipate requiring disability-related accommodation are responsible for notifying the Student Accessibility Services in a timely and proactive fashion at the time of application, or at any time throughout their pharmacy education program.
-Students are expected to complete the pharmacy degree within four years.
-Students with a disability may request an extension of time within which to complete the pharmacy program; such requests are considered on a case-by-case basis.
+Students anticipating disability-related accommodations are responsible for notifying Student Accessibility Services in a timely manner, either at the time of application or throughout their pharmacy education program.
+Students are expected to complete the pharmacy degree within four years; however, those with disabilities may request extensions on a case-by-case basis.

 Scholastic progress